• Skip to primary navigation

 • Prepare an 8” x 4.5” pan by buttering it well with vegan butter.
 Set aside.

-• Dissolve active dry yeast in 3 Tablespoons warm water and stir in maple syrup.
+• Dissolve instant yeast in 3 Tablespoons warm water and stir in maple syrup.
 Let sit for about 10 minutes until foam forms on the surface.

-• In a large bowl, measure buckwheat flour, sea salt, sunflower seeds, pumpkin seeds, flax seed, psyllium husk powder and sesame seeds.
+• In the bowl of a stand mixer, add buckwheat flour, sea salt, sunflower seeds, pumpkin seeds, flax seed, psyllium husk powder and sesame seeds.
 Stir until combined.

 • Add the yeast mixture, the carbonated water and the egg to the dry ingredients.
-Mix on low-medium speed for 3 minutes, occasionally scraping the bowl down.
+Mix on low speed for 30 seconds.
+Scrape down the bowl.

-• Scrape the batter into the prepared pan and set it in a warm place to rise for about 30 minutes.
+• Scrape the batter into the prepared pan and set it in a warm place to rise until batter crests over the rim of the pan by about ½ inch or about 30 minutes.

-• Bake the risen loaf for about 55 minutes.
+• Bake the risen loaf for about 55 minutes or until an instant read thermometer reads between 205-210 F.

 • Let cool in the pan on a wire rack for 15 minutes.